Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-local-storage.md

 ::: details Lack of Type Safety

+---

--  **Problem:** localStorage operations are inherently untyped, leading to runtime errors and unpredictable behavior when data types don't match expectations.
+**Problem:-** localStorage operations are inherently `untyped`, leading to runtime errors and `unpredictable` behavior when data types don't match expectations.

 ```tsx
 // ❌ No type safety leads to runtime errors